isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 * `login <https://accounts.google.com/Login>`_ to your Google account (`Chrome <https://www.google.com/chrome/browser/desktop/index.html>`_ is the preferred browser);
 * go to the `BigQuery web UI <https://bigquery.cloud.google.com>`_  --  if you see a welcome screen inviting you to **Create a Project** then please do so;

+Let's query using the MC3 somatic mutation table.

 * click on the big red **COMPOSE QUERY** button in the upper left corner;
 * click on the **Show Options**  button below the **New Query** text-box;